-Treatment Under Employment Taxes Type of Fringe Benefit Income Tax Withholding Social Security and Medicare (including Additional Medicare Tax when wages are paid in excess of \$200,000) Federal Unemployment (FUTA) Accident and health benefits Exempt, 2 except for long-term care benefits provided through a flexible spending or similar arrangement.
+Treatment Under Employment Taxes Type of Fringe Benefit Income Tax Withholding Social Security and Medicare (including Additional Medicare Tax when wages are paid in excess of \$200,000)1 Federal Unemployment (FUTA) Accident and health benefits Exempt, except for long-term care benefits provided through a flexible spending or similar arrangement.
 Exempt, except for certain payments to S corporation employees who are 2% shareholders.
-Exempt Achievement awards Exempt 2 up to \$1,600 for qualified plan awards (\$400 for nonqualified awards).
-Adoption assistance Exempt ^{2,3} Taxable Taxable Athletic facilities Exempt if substantially all use during children, and the facility is operated the calendar year is by employees, the calendar year is by employees. neir spouses, and their dependent or leased by the employer.
-De minimis (minimal) benefits Exempt Exempt Exempt Dependent care assistance Exempt ^s up to certain limits.
+Exempt Achievement awards Exempt up to \$1,600 for qualified pl an awards (\$400 for nonqualified awa urds).
+Adoption assistance Exempt Taxable Taxable Athletic facilities Exempt if substantially all use during children, and the facility is operated the calendar year is by employees, the the calendar year is by employees, the the calendar year is by employees, the calendar year is by employees. neir spouses, and their dependent or leased by the employer.
+De minimis (minimal) benefits Exempt Exempt Exempt Dependent care assistance Exempt up to certain limits, \$5,000 (\$2,500 for married employee filing se parate return).
 Educational assistance Exempt up to \$5,250 of benefits each year.
 (See Educational Assistance , later in this section.)
-Employee discounts Exempt 3 up to certain limits.
+Employee discounts Exempt up to certain limits.
 (See Employee Discounts , later in this section.)
 Employee stock options See Employee Stock Options, later in this section.
-Employer-provided cell phones Exempt if provided primarily for noncompensatory business purposes.
-Group-term life insurance coverage Exempt Exempt ^{2,4,6} up to cost of \$50,000 of coverage.
+Employer-provided cell phones Exempt if provided primarily for nonc compensatory business purposes.
+Group-term life insurance coverage Exempt Exempt up to cost of \$50,000 of coverage.
 (Special rules apply to former employees.)
 Exempt Health savings accounts (HSAs) Exempt for qualified individuals up to the HSA contribution limits.
-(See Health Savings Accounts , later in this section.)
-Lodging on your business premises Exempt 2 if furnished on your business premises, for your convenience, and as a condition of employment.
-Meals Exempt 2 if furnished on your business premises for your convenience.
-Exempt if de minimis.
-No-additional-cost services Exempt 3 Exempt 3 Exempt 3 Retirement planning services Exempt 5 Exempt 5 Exempt 5 Transportation (commuting) benefits Exempt 2 up to certain limits if for rides in a commuter highway vehicle and/or transit passes (\$270) or qualified parking (\$270).
-(See Transportation (Commuting) Benefits , later in this section.) , , , , , , , , , , , , , , , , , , , , Exempt if de minimis.
-Tuition reduction Exempt 8 if for undergraduate education (or graduate education if the employee performs teaching or research activities).
-Working condition benefits Exempt Exempt Exempt
+(See Health Savings Accounts ) alth Savings Accounts, later in this Lodging on your business premises Exempt if furnished on your business premises, for your convenience, and as a condition of employment.
+Marala Exempt if furnished on your business premises for your convenience.
+Meals Exempt if de minimis.
+No-additional-cost services Exempt Exempt Exempt Retirement planning services Exempt Exempt Exempt Exempt up to certain limits if for rides in a commuter highway vehicle and/or transit passes (\$280) or qualific parking (\$280).
+(See Transportation (Commuting) Benefits , later in this section.) or transit passes (\$280) or qualified ction.) , , , , , , , , , , , , , , , , , , , , Exempt if de minimis.
+Tuition reduction Exempt if for undergraduate educat activities). ion (or graduate education if the empl oyee performs teaching or research Working condition benefits Exempt Exempt Exempt

-1 Or other railroad retirement taxes, if applicable.
+&lt;sup>1 Or other railroad retirement taxes, if applicable.